oauthstuff/draft-oauth-par/main.md

 The authorization server MUST validate authorization requests arising from a pushed request as it would any other authorization request.
 The authorization server MAY omit validation steps that it performed when the request was pushed, provided that it can validate that the request was a pushed request, and that the request or the authorization server’s policy has not been modified in a way that would affect the outcome of the omitted steps.

-Authorization server policy MAY dictate, either globally or on a per-client basis, that pushed authorization requests are the only means for a client to pass authorization request data.
-In this case, the authorization server will refuse, using the `invalid_request` error code, to process any request to the authorization endpoint that does not have a `request_uri` parameter with a value obtained from the pushed authorization request endpoint.
+Authorization server policy MAY dictate, either globally or on a per-client basis, that PAR is the only means for a client to pass authorization request data.
+In this case, the authorization server will refuse, using the `invalid_request` error code, to process any request to the authorization endpoint that does not have a `request_uri` parameter with a value obtained from the PAR endpoint.

 Note: authorization server and clients MAY use metadata as defined in (#as_metadata) and (#c_metadata) to signal the desired behavior.

 # Authorization Server Metadata {#as_metadata}

-The following authorization server metadata [@!RFC8414] parameters are introduced to signal the server's capability and policy with respect to pushed authorization requests.
+The following authorization server metadata [@!RFC8414] parameters are introduced to signal the server's capability and policy with respect to PAR.

 `pushed_authorization_request_endpoint`
 : The URL of the pushed authorization request endpoint at which a client can post an authorization request to exchange for a `request_uri` value usable at the authorization server.

 `require_pushed_authorization_requests`
-: Boolean parameter indicating whether the authorization server accepts authorization request data only via the pushed authorization request method.
+: Boolean parameter indicating whether the authorization server accepts authorization request data only via PAR.
 If omitted, the default value is `false`.

-Note that the presence of `pushed_authorization_request_endpoint` is sufficient for a client to determine that it may use the pushed authorization request flow.
+Note that the presence of `pushed_authorization_request_endpoint` is sufficient for a client to determine that it may use the PAR flow.
 A `request_uri` value obtained from the PAR endpoint is usable at the authorization endpoint regardless of other authorization server metadata such as `request_uri_parameter_supported` or `require_request_uri_registration`.

 # Client Metadata {#c_metadata}

 The Dynamic Client Registration Protocol [@RFC7591] defines an API for dynamically registering OAuth 2.0 client metadata with authorization servers.
 The metadata defined by [RFC7591], and registered extensions to it, also imply a general data model for clients that is useful for authorization server implementations even when the Dynamic Client Registration Protocol isn't in play.
 Such implementations will typically have some sort of user interface available for managing client configuration.
 The following client metadata parameter is introduced by this document to indicate whether pushed authorization requests are required for the given client.

 `require_pushed_authorization_requests`
-: Boolean parameter indicating whether the only means of initiating an authorization request the client is allowed to use is a pushed authorization request.
+: Boolean parameter indicating whether the only means of initiating an authorization request the client is allowed to use is PAR.
 If omitted, the default value is `false`.

 # Security Considerations